 When you encounter unwanted wildlife in your home or business it is important to resolve the problem quickly and professionally.
-At Trutech®, our expert technicians and specialists have over 100 years of combined experience in the wildlife removal industry.
+At Trutech, our expert technicians and specialists have spent over 40 years developing and training to provide humane wildlife service.

 Frequently Asked Questions